judka-uriel/uriel-book/uriel_en.md

 forces backed by Iran.
-But by such support of terrorists, the left discredits their own movement: when the majority of leftists show indifference to victims of terror, the word “leftist” becomes synonymous with “anti-Semite”, and Israeli leftists gradually shift rightward along the axis of support for or opposition to the Palestinian Arabs. -->
+But by such support of terrorists, the left discredits their own movement: when the majority of leftists show indifference to victims of terror, the word “leftist” becomes synonymous with “anti-Semite”, and Israeli leftists gradually shift rightward along the axis of opposition to the Palestinian Arabs. -->

 The famous words from John F. Kennedy's